 C. difficile bacteria and their spores are found in feces.
 People can get infected if they touch surfaces contaminated with feces, and then touch their mouth.
 Healthcare workers can spread the bacteria to their patients if their hands are contaminated.
 For healthy people, C. difficile does not pose a health risk.
 The elderly and those with other illnesses or who are taking antibiotics are at a greater risk of infection.

-Methicillin-Resistant Staphylococcus aureus (MRSA) is a type of bacterium that is commonly found on the skin and in the noses of healthy people.
+Methicillin-resistant Staphylococcus aureus (MRSA) is a type of bacterium that is commonly found on the skin and in the noses of healthy people.
 Some are easily treatable while others are not.
-Bacterium that are resistant to the antibiotic methicillin are known as methicillin-resistant staphylococcus aureus or MRSA.
-If left untreated, MRSA infections may develop into serious, life-threatening complications such as infection of the bloodstream, bones and/or lungs (e.g., pneumonia).
+Bacterium that are resistant to the antibiotic methicillin are known as MRSA.
+If left untreated, MRSA infections may develop into serious, life-threatening complications such as infection of the bloodstream, bones and/or lungs (e.g. pneumonia).

 MRSA is primarily spread by skin-to-skin contact or through contact with items contaminated by the bacteria.
 Those with weakened immune systems and chronic illnesses are more susceptible to the infection and MRSA has been shown to spread easily in healthcare settings.

 Vancomycin-resistant enterococci (VRE) are strains of bacteria that are resistant to the antibiotic vancomycin.
-Enterococci are bacteria that live in the human intestine, in the urinary tract and are often found in the environment.
-Generally these bacteria do not cause illness; however when illness does occur it can usually be treated with antibiotics.
+Enterococci are bacteria that live in the human intestine and urinary tract, and are often found in the environment.
+Generally, these bacteria do not cause illness; however, when illness does occur, it can usually be treated with antibiotics.
 Vancomycin is an antibiotic generally prescribed to treat serious infections caused by organisms that are resistant to other antibiotics such as penicillins.

-It can spread from patient to patient when bacteria is carried on the hands of healthcare workers and occasionally through contact with contaminated equipment or other surfaces (e.g. toilet seats, bedrails, door handles, soiled linens, stethoscopes etc).
+It can spread from patient to patient when bacteria is carried on the hands of healthcare workers and occasionally through contact with contaminated equipment or other surfaces (e.g. toilet seats, bedrails, door handles, soiled linens and stethoscopes).
 VRE is very hardy.
-It can survive on hard surfaces for 7-10 days and on hands for hours.
+It can survive on hard surfaces for seven to 10 days and on hands for hours.

 Ventilator-associated pneumonia (VAP) is a lung infection (pneumonia) that develops in a patient who is on a ventilator.
 A ventilator is a machine that is used to help a patient breathe by giving oxygen through a tube placed in a patient's mouth or nose, or through a hole in the front of the neck (tracheostomy or endotracheal tube).
 An infection may occur if germs enter through the tube and get into the patient's lungs.